alextrs/oestandards/README.md

     ```
 <a name="use--substitute"></a><a name="10.4"></a>
   - [10.4](#use--substitute) **Use Substitute**: Use SUBSTITUTE to concatenate multiple values
     > Why?
-If you try to concatenate values and one of the values is ? the entire result becomes ?, which is in most cases undesirable result.
+If you try to concatenate values and one of the values is ? the entire result becomes ?, which is in most cases an undesirable result.

     ```openedge
     ASSIGN cMemberName = 'John'